Zlaté Hory

 Zlaté Hory (/cs/; until 1948 Cukmantl; Zuckmantel) is a town in Jeseník District in the Olomouc Region of the Czech Republic.
-It has about 3,700 inhabitants.
+It has about 3,900 inhabitants.
+The town lies in the Zlatohorská Highlands on the border with Poland.

+The early history Zlaté Hory was associated with gold mining, and there are still gold reserves in the ground today.
 The historic town centre is well preserved and is protected as an urban monument zone.

 Administrative division

 Zlaté Hory consists of seven municipal parts (in brackets population according to the 2021 census):